3 Reasons Scaffolded Writing Exercises Benefit High School Students

 3. Scaffolding helps students digest and retain what they learn

-Scaffolded learning experiences ensure students don’t just go through the motions of writing, but genuinely engage with the ins and outs of the writing process.
+Scaffolded learning experiences ensure students don’t just go through the motions of writing, but genuinely engage with the ins and outs of the writing cycle.
 By providing scaffolded writing exercises for your high school students, you’re reminding them that they’re not expected to understand everything on day one.

 Learning is very much a process, and students should feel encouraged to use the resources they have at their disposal as guides and reminders when they get stuck.
 Working through points of confusion by taking advantage of scaffolding, asking for help from you, or a combination of both helps students digest and retain key pieces of information in an effective, lasting manner.